edatastyle/windows-security-firewall-defense/README.md

 ## Overview

-Security Firewall Defense provides a centralized interface for Windows users who want better visibility into firewall and security activity.
+Security Firewall Defense provides a centralized graphical interface for Windows users who want better visibility into firewall and security activity.

 The application is based on the project's **PowerShell security and firewall logic**, with a graphical interface intended to make those capabilities easier to access.

-Instead of requiring users to work directly with command-line tools, the application can provide visual access to information such as:
+Instead of requiring users to work directly with command-line tools, the application provides visual access to information such as:

 * Windows Firewall status
 * Allowed applications